 I made a change to Runes once again and decided it’s better to go all 3 quints as Greater Quintessence of Vigor.
 It greatly helps the need for health regen early game.

 Even as AP Morde, I think getting this item is the best start.
 No it gives no ability power, but remember when I changed my armor seals for health per 5 seals?
 Doran's Shield will make up for that missing armor.
 Also +8 health regen and +120 health is big for Morde’s early game for he gets bullied a lot.
 You can start with Regrowth Pendant but I prefer the early game survival.
 You’re going to need that extra health when you’re being ganked.
 Either of them work.

-When you go back to base, make sure you at least buy Boots of Speed, 2x -3x Health Potion, and a Sight Ward.
+When you go back to base, make sure you at least buy Boots, 2x -3x Health Potion, and a Sight Ward.
 If you have more cash, from here you’re going to build toward Sorcerer's Shoes.

 Your first core item.
 This is the best Spell Vamp item in the game that you can get now.
 You will rush and get this item asap because it is your sustain item.
 The AP is great for your shield and damage, gives spell vamp for health back to our cultist, and it gives a nice aura for your team.
 All hybrids and mages will be happy to have you on the team.

 You’re going to want to buy these after getting Will of the Ancients.
 If you’re against a mage like team or getting CCed hardcore, it’s a good idea to get Mercury Treads.

 Your second core item.
 Everything it gives is everything you need. +80 AP, +500 Health, and your first and maybe only CC possible in a game.
 If you’re 1v1ing, throw your Children of the Grave out as soon as you start throwing fists to kill each other.
 You’re going to want that initial health when casting it and it will slow your target if they try to run away which is exceptional.
 Completely necessary to get this item because you have no slows or stuns.